MoonPoet/xaprb-src/content/blog/2018/my-twitter-following-strategy.md

 <!--more-->

 My goal on Twitter is to broaden my horizons and help me to see the world through other peoples' eyes.
-I explicitly do _not_ use Twitter to learn about what's happening in the world, stay in touch with friends and family, share photos, or discover articles or other content I value control over what I consume, and I value quality over quantity.
+I explicitly do _not_ use Twitter to learn about what's happening in the world, stay in touch with friends and family, share photos, or discover articles or other content.
+I value control over what I consume, and I value quality over quantity.

 To achieve that goal, I balance carefully whom I follow and how, to create a high signal-to-noise ratio in my feed.
 This article is a set of principles and opinions I've developed over time, some fundamental and some in response to circumstances that arise.